 The health sector of Saudi Arabia has ranked the growth of health care services at the overall rate of care, due to which betterment has been seen in the health range of Saudi Arabia (Almalki, 2011).
 Besides such improvements, the major issue in Saudi Arabia’s health sector is the language hurdle among the physician and their patients.
 Many interventions have been taken to solve this issue by health promotions using posters, leaflets, or other ways (Vyas, 2012).

 In political factors, government policies and programs also profoundly affect health interventions in many ways (Mackenbach, 2014).
-At the same time, national health factors are about taking account of public health to local needs and includes the development level for the complete health sector.
+At the same time, national health factors are about taking account of public health to local needs and includes the development level for the entire health sector.

-It can also be described as an example that not everyone can afford to see experienced doctors of sickness or any other major health issues due to their high fees.
+It can also be described as an example that not everyone can afford to see experienced doctors of sickness or other major health issues due to their high fees.
 It also goes in a way that they cannot purchase better foods to remain healthy.
 Income also influences the location one chose to live in as the surrounding influences health at a higher level.
 It can be perceived as lower earnings can lead to poorer health choices and increased health risks (Stoddart, 2017).

 There can be many cultures within a society, and it differs in views and norms that affect health in various ways.
-One major factor that developing countries face is social inequality which means all the people of a country do not meet human needs.
+One major factor that developing countries face is social inequality which means all the people do not meet human needs.
 The lack of food, water, shelter, and clothing influences the health of the individuals.
 It affects the lifestyle and causes serious health problems as well.
-The easy access to these factors does create a difference in human beings' lives as these are the most important elements to survive (Berkman, 2014).
+The easy access to these factors does create a difference in human beings’ lives as these are the most critical elements to survive (Berkman, 2014).

 Poverty has been a critical factor in health determinants as it is directly linked with poor health.
 The less fortunate people are affected at so many levels that destroy their health.
 They are deprived of basic knowledge, money, and access to the services of health.
-Poor people cannot get treatment for diseases or see the doctors due to lack of money (Poverty and Health, 2014).
-Usually, there is only one member who earns for the family that brings too much of a burden.
-Therefore, when everyday life's basic needs are not easy for them to get, health is mostly the last thing to be given attention to for poor people.
+Poor people cannot get treatment for diseases or see doctors due to a lack of money (Poverty and Health, 2014).
+Usually, only one member earns for the family that brings too much of a burden.
+Therefore, when everyday life’s basic needs are not easy for them to get, health is mostly the last thing to be given attention to for poor people.

 The physical environment plays a great role in affecting people’s health positively or negatively.
 Clean air and water are two substantial means towards a healthy lifestyle.
 Lack of access to clean water and sanitation as well as polluted air develops major health issues.
 It also includes noise pollution, access to green and open space, transportation, housing, and food.
 Moreover, climate seasons influence the health of infants.
 They all are of equal importance in environmental conditions that directly affect health.
 Developing countries face air and noise pollution and the limited amount of clean water, which creates trouble for them, if not right away then in the future (Lü, 2015).

 The living area of a person or improper untidy housing develops certain health conditions.
-Poor housing is associated with major diseases like respiratory and skin infection, morbidity and mortality, and psychological effects.
+Poor housing is associated with significant diseases like respiratory and skin infection, morbidity and mortality, and psychological effects.
 The overcrowded places usually do not consider a healthy lifestyle, whereas; homelessness develops sleep deprivation, mental health disorders, chronic stress, nutritional and psychic disorders.

-Overall, developing countries show the interventions in health promotions and their applications differ a lot according to sustainability and effectiveness.
+Overall, developing countries show the interventions in health promotions, and their applications differ a lot according to sustainability and effectiveness.
 If the government supports health promotions rightfully, it puts a high level of impact on public health.